aws-samples/aws-sdk-prom-metrics/README.md

         - '*'
 ```

-In Yaml the * needs to be quoted like shown - '*'.
+In YAML the * needs to be quoted like shown - '*'.

 ## Deploy the role

-This tool can use the AWS CDK to deploy a corectly formed role and policy for you automatically.
+This tool can use the AWS CDK to deploy a correctly formed role and policy for you automatically.

 NOTE: the default role name is `aws-sdk-prom-metrics-role` and default CloudFormation stack name is `aws-sdk-prom-metrics-role-stack`.
 - To specify a different Role Name add `iamRoleName` with your chosen value to the `deploymentConfig` in your configuration file.